‘Roseanne’ Revival: See Returning Guest Stars James Pickens Jr., Natalie West, And More In New Promo

 “Well, George Clooney didn’t want to come on — so that was a bummer, but he lives in Italy,” Barr told Sirius host Howard Stern, according to People.

-You can see the extended Roseanne sneak peek clip that features James Pickens Jr., Natalie West, Sandra Bernhard and Christopher Lloyd below.
+You can see the extended Roseanne sneak peek clip that features James Pickens Jr., Natalie West, Sandra Bernhard, and Christopher Lloyd below.